Navrojsekhon/FInal-Assignment/Wifi.md

 ## **Step 7: Save Settings & Restart Router**
 1. Click **Save/Apply**.
-2. Restart the router if required.
+2. Restart the router.

-**Purpose:** Ensures new settings take effect.
+**Purpose:** This ensures new settings take effect.

 ---

 ## **Step 8: Connect Devices**
-1. Open Wi-Fi settings on each device.
+1. Open Wi-Fi settings on laptop.
-2. Select your new SSID.
+2. Select DRDANGER from the list.
-3. Enter your password.
+3. Enter password.

-**Purpose:** Confirms the Wi-Fi network is working correctly.
+**Purpose:** It confirms that Wi-Fi network is working correctly.

 ---